 Dina Weinstein takes a look at Robert Kimmel Smith's 1976 novel, Sadie Shapiro in Miami, and finds those Florida crime staples, comically wacky building schemes and swindlers, but the book's real strength is its "timelessly funny and refreshing protagonist," Sadie Shapiro, "an unlikely geriatric celebrity."
 Read this Florida Book Review Reconsideration our Florida Crime Writing page.

 Of Steve Lambert's poetry collection, Connor Nelson writes, "Heat Seekers is the dirt underneath the fingernail of Florida—people you look past at the gas station, shady street corner business you pretend not to notice, the insect comfortable on your motel room ceiling, death—and, like a Floridian, these poems don’t mind showing a little skin."
 Read the review on our Poetry page.

 On our Nature & Environment Page

-New on our Children's Books Page
+On our Children's Books Page

-"Beautifully illustrated and fun-filled, Gator Dad tells the story of a stay-at-home dad with three young children," writes our reviewer, Jaimie Eubanks of this just-published book from stay-at-home dad and award- winning author and illustrator Brian Lies.
+"Beautifully illustrated and fun-filled, Gator Dad tells the story of a stay-at-home dad with three young children," writes our reviewer, Jaimie Eubanks of this book from stay-at-home dad and award- winning author and illustrator Brian Lies.
 Read the review.

-New Florida Young Adult Fiction
+Florida Young Adult Fiction

 A Land Remembered: A Reconsideration